R&D Tax Credits Explained

 R&D Tax Credit schemes

-In 2024, the UK government implemented major changes to the R&D tax claim scheme.
-Depending on the relevant accounting period that your claim applies to, your business might fall into different categories:
+In 2024, the UK government introduced major changes to the R&D tax claim scheme.
+Depending on your accounting period, your business may be eligible under different R&D tax credit schemes:

 RDEC Scheme